finos/htc-grid/docs/workshop/content/50_cleanup/_index.en.md

 ```

 {{% notice warning %}}
 The destruction of some of the resources may take some time.
 If for whatever reason there are errors due to timeouts, just re-run the command above.
-Terraform will track down which resources are still up and remove the resources.
+Terraform will track the resources that still exist and remove them.
 {{% /notice %}}